TrelisResearch/arc-agi-2025/experimental/diffusion/notes.md

 [x] Log info on accuracy.
 [x] Generate diffusion charts every x optimizer updates.

+**Results at 7M params with separate diffusion head training**
+- Adding noise to the inputs seems to hurt diffusion performance but help grid size prediction
+- Going from 0->9 augmentations helps diffusion and grid size.
+Going to 39 augmentations hurts diffusion but helps grid size.

 **Things to consider adding:**
 - Self-conditioning.
 The idea is to pass previous logits as an additional input 50% of the time during training.